eciccone/menu-ordering-system/readme.md

 ### Running the project locally

+**These instructions assume you are using a UNIX based system such as Linux or MacOS**

 To run my solution locally first clone the project to your local machine.

-To do this using the comman line, execute the following command:
+To do this using the command line, execute the following command:

 ```
 ~$ git clone https://github.com/eciccone/menu-ordering-system.git